 Cash on hand comprises of revolving fund, commission fund and petty cash fund intended for the general use of the Group.
 Cash in banks generally earn interest at rates based on daily bank deposit rates.
-The related interest income is presented as Finance Income under Other Income - net account in the statements of comprehensive income (see Note 16.1).
+The related interest income is presented as Finance Income under Other Income (Charges) section in the statements of comprehensive income.

-5. CONTRACTS AND OTHER RECEIVABLES
+6. CONTRACTS AND OTHER RECEIVABLES

-5.1 Contracts Receivables
+6.1 Contracts Receivables